Lebanon considers tighter lockdown amid coronavirus surge

 “We have entered a very critical zone in terms of the coronavirus spread or at a minimum, we are at the gates of that zone,” Diab said.

-Last Friday, the World Health Organization said 76% of hospital beds were occupied while the ICU beds occupancy had reached 88%, with the highest in Beirut.
+Last Friday, the World Health Organization said 76% of hospital beds were occupied while the ICU bed occupancy had reached 88%, with the highest in Beirut.
 Some 2,291 health care workers had been infected by Jan.
 8, up from 2,015 three days earlier.

+Kayssar Mawad, director of a private hospital in Zgharta in northern Lebanon, said he has been turning cases away because there were no more beds.
+Out of 35 patients there with COVID-19, the illness caused by the virus, seven are in ICU, he said.
+The region is one of the country’s hotspots.

+“It is a difficult period,” said Mawad.
+“We are refusing many cases.
+There are no places, no more respirators.”